 Little boys - and some little girls - love lizards and snakes.
 A lot of moms don't.
-If your child is going to have snakes or lizards, be sure there's an adult in the house who's willing to handle it.
+That said, lizards and snakes make good pets for kids with allergies, as they are of course without fur or feathers.
+If your child is going to have a snake or lizard, be sure there's an adult in the house who's willing to handle it.
 You've got to have that back up person with these critters.

 Put the reptile in an aquarium with a locked top.
 You don't want your daughter taking it out without your supervision.
 Avoid large predatory snakes, such as pythons.
 They're hard wired to put the squeeze on anything the same size or smaller than they are - including children.

 Some reptiles, like iguanas, grow to 5 feet in length, at which point they can can become hazardous to other animals.

 Others, such as pythons, can grow to a scary 13 feet in length, and then can become hazardous to everyone.
 Don't forget to ask how large the reptile will be at adulthood before you bring it home.

 Although reptiles are generally sturdy creatures, they are still living creatures.
 And sturdy or not, young children shouldn't be allowed to handle them without a parent supervising the interaction.
 (Read 9 Tips for Preventing Zoonotic Diseases.)

 When shopping for lizards, choose one that is relatively tame and doesn't try to bite.